 - All-causes of death (mortality)

 - High blood pressure (Hypertension)

 - High LDL cholesterol, low HDL cholesterol, or high levels of triglycerides (Dyslipidemia)

 - Type 2 diabetes

-- · Coronary heart disease
+- Coronary heart disease

 - Stroke

 - Gallbladder disease

 - Osteoarthritis (a breakdown of cartilage and bone within a joint)

 - Sleep apnea and breathing problems

 - Some cancers (endometrial, breast, colon, kidney, gallbladder, and liver)

-- Low quality of life
+- · Low quality of life

 - Mental illness such as clinical depression, anxiety, and other mental disorders

 - · Body pain and difficulty with physical functioning

-This page titled 2.3: Physical Development in Early and Emerging Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3: Physical Development in Early and Emerging Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-7.3: Physical Development in Early and Emerging Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 7.3: Physical Development in Early and Emerging Adulthood by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-2.4: A Healthy but Risky Time
+10.4: A Healthy but Risky Time